How to Fix "THE TABLET DRIVER WAS NOT FOUND" Error When Using Wacom Tablet in Windows 10

-In this article, we outline a common problem: an error stating that the tablet driver was not found.
-In this example, we address Wacom tablets users, but if you receive a similar error when using another manufacturer's tablet, applying the same methods might also fix the problem.
+This article outlines a common problem: an error stating that the tablet driver was not found.
+In this example, we address Wacom tablets, but if you receive a similar error when using another manufacturer's tablet, applying the same methods might also fix the problem.

 Table of Contents: